-Fiction Unit: (week of) Nov.
-3 - Dec.
-10 Fiction short-story portfolio (final drafts): all submissions due by Dec.
-16.
+Fiction Unit: (week of) March 30 - May 13 Fiction short-story portfolio (final drafts): all submissions due by May 19.

-You are required to complete a minimum of one short short story and one full-length Short Story.
+You are required to complete a minimum of one short story and one full-length Short Story.

-- One short-short story) up to 1,000 words. - One full-length Story, 1,500 to 3,000 words. - Attach with full-length Story, your character backstory and temperament sketch, and your plot-arc brainstorming worksheet. - Stories should emphasize character development over plot.
+- One short-short story or "Flash Fiction") 1,000 words or less. - One full-length Story, 1,500 to 3,000 words. - Attach with full-length Story, your character backstory and temperament sketch, and your plot-arc brainstorming worksheet. - Stories should emphasize character development over plot.
 Commercial sorts of genre-fiction (romance, fantasy, suspense thriller, or "space-opera" science fiction or other type of "genre-fiction") will not be accepted, unless you receive the instructor's permission.
 No sensationalized violence.
 You are strongly discouraged from killing your protagonist.
 Also, don't try to write a character's life history in one short story or end with the line "but it was all a dream." - Please double-space the final draft of your stories.